 - Your signature

 - Copies of your checks

 In this age of technology, too many have become lazy about our information and privacy.
 WE NEED TO STOP IT!
 According to 2018 Identity Fraud: Fraud Enters a New Era of Complexity from Javelin Strategy & Research, in 2017, there were 16.7 million victims of identity fraud.
 That’s a record high.
 In fact, the Identity Theft Resource Center (ITRC) recently announced its 2017 Data Breach report and said that last year there were 1,579 data breaches exposing nearly 179 million records.
-They said that it represented a 44% increase in the number of breaches and a 389% increase in records exposed.
-I don’t know about anyone else but I simply refuse to be a part of that if I can help it and this is especially true when my clients are even remotely involved.
+They said that it represented a 44% increase in breaches and a 389% increase in records exposed.
+I don’t know about anyone else, but I refuse to be a part of that if I can help it, and this is especially true when my clients are even remotely involved.
 Just take a look at the growth of data breach incidents to get a better idea of the concern…

 This brings us to why I am sharing this.
 Really, I wanted to remind everyone of these three points:

 1) Learn about the security threats that we face.
 Learn about them and learn about ways to protect yourself.
 Ignorance is no excuse.
-Fraud is on the rise and your information is very valuable.
+Fraud is on the rise, and your information is very valuable.
 The little things make all the difference or cause all the trouble.
 Even posting on social media without thinking can be a problem for some.

 2) I wanted you to know that sometimes you’re going to have to advocate for yourself or others and that it’s okay to do it.
 You should never give up when you are confident you’re doing the right thing for the right reasons.
 Be open, be mindful, be ethical and listen, but fight for yourself and your clients/others, especially when they can’t.